celehs/SCANER/README.md

-# SCANER: Survival Curve Estimation with Semi-Supervised Learning
+# SCANER: Semi-Supervised Calibration of Noisy Event Risk with Electronic Health Records

 `SCANER` is an R package for estimating survival curves using both labeled and unlabeled data in a semi-supervised learning framework.
 It provides a comprehensive of functions for generating synthetic data, fitting survival models, and evaluating their performance.
 The package aims to help researchers and practitioners in the field of survival analysis to leverage the power of semi-supervised learning to improve the accuracy of their models, especially when working with limited labeled data.